 At some point or another, you're going to roll into the mysterious world of internet advertising.
 The very thing that makes the internet age the game-changer for the independent musician, social media marketing is where employing those smart strategies and hard work is really going to make a difference to your career, and the better you get at it, the more results you'll reap.

-Of course, like with everything else we've discussed, you're going to have to wade through some bullshit to get to the promised land.
-And this is where you need to tread the most carefully, because some of the most cleverly concealed tomfoolery is being exuded in this arena, and its so insidious that sometimes even the ones perpetuating it don't realise how they've been infected by it.
+Of course, like with everything else we've discussed, you're going to have to wade through some swamps to get to the promised land.
+And this is where you need to tread the most carefully, because some of the most cleverly concealed tomfoolery is being exuded in this arena, and it’s so insidious that sometimes even the ones perpetuating it don't realise how they've been infected by it.
 Pay close attention here, because internet ads can be a double-edged sword, and if you don't know what you're doing, you can trap yourself in a money pit quicker than you can say 'is $5 an acceptable cost per result?'

 There's a lot we could discuss here, but I'm just going to talk about one phenomena that I feel is emblematic of the general problem: 'the social accelerator.'
 The essential premise is that you're a small channel, and you need to grow.
 But growing by advertising yourself to 'big ticket' countries is expensive, because there's an immense number of people doing the exact same, some of them with budgets that would embarrass entire nations.
 You need to fish in less crowded waters, snap up some penny stocks, and build up that all important (read: drastically over-emphasised by those who stand to profit from this enterprise) social proof so that people will consider your channel legitimate.

 This technique, though I use that term loosely, is considered an 'accelerator' because it can yield tens of thousands of page likes in as little as one week, sooner if you juice the ad budget even more.
 The idea is that you send your ad post to regions where the advertising competition isn't so fierce, build up some momentum to 'trick the algorithm' (which we won't go into, but just to be clear, you can't trick it so don't try), before switching over to those all-important consumerist nations.
-Armed with a post bristling with social approval, the people who are likely to stream your track, buy your shit, and generally just, consume, whatever you stick in front of them, will now be primed to do so because apparently all they care about is the fact your content has been shared over 800 times.
+Armed with a post bristling with social approval, the people who are likely to stream your track, buy your stuff, and generally just, consume, whatever you stick in front of them, will now be primed to do so because apparently all they care about is the fact your content has been shared over 800 times.

 The problem with this is that not all social proof is created equal, and while it's good to have a healthy looking amount of likes, comments and shares on your material, the source of that validation is just as important as the quantity.
 Besides, most people aren't idiots and will be able to decide for themselves whether they like a video or song or not, regardless of how many thumbs have been stuck up it prior to its arrival on their newsfeed.